unit calculator

 When to use it

-• Converting oven temperatures from US recipes (in °F) to match a Celsius‑only oven or appliance.
+• Converting oven temperatures from US recipes written in Fahrenheit so you can set a Celsius‑only oven accurately for baking and roasting.

 Tips & cautions

-• For quick mental checks, remember the rough rule of thumb: (°F − 30) ÷ 2 ≈ °C—use this to sanity‑check calculator results.
+• For quick mental approximations when you can’t use the calculator, a rough rule of thumb is (°F − 30) ÷ 2 ≈ °C, which is close enough for casual weather comparisons.

-• High‑heat cooking and everyday weather usually tolerate small rounding differences; scientific work may require more decimal places.
+• High‑heat cooking and everyday weather usually tolerate small rounding differences; for precise lab work or calibration, keep more decimal places and ensure your thermometer is properly calibrated.

-• Accuracy is limited by the precision and calibration of your original Fahrenheit measurement source.
+• The accuracy of the conversion is limited by the precision and calibration of your original Fahrenheit measurement; garbage in, garbage out.

 Worked examples